1967 Ferrari 330 GTS by Pininfarina

 This stunning 1967 330 GTS was purchased new by Warren Heller, an American living in Paris.
 Heller took delivery of the car at the Ferrari factory and drove it back to France.
 Heller enjoyed the 330 GTS for many years until it was reported stolen in Paris in the summer of 1981.
 In 1983 it surfaced in Southern Florida, where it was “sold” to an unsuspecting buyer.
 At the time it had been repainted a dark grey color and showed 19,000 km, according to the Ferrari Market Letter archive.
 Later the car was tracked down by Gerald Roush and Steve Barney who notified Heller of their discovery.
 By 1994, after more than a decade separated from its original owner, the GTS and Heller were reunited in Paris.
 Heller died in 1999 and passed it to his estate, who sold it to Frank Gallogly of Englewood, New Jersey.
 Gallogly commissioned a high-quality repaint of the car, selecting the attractive deep red color the car wears today.
 In 2000 it showed only 26,151 original kilometers when it was acquired by Skip Barber, who added it to his carefully procured collection.

 Mr. Barber has driven the 330 GTS sparingly, but regularly, keeping this classic Ferrari always serviced, properly sorted, and ready to drive and fully functional, including the rare, original factory-installed air conditioning system.
 The car is currently showing only 33,750 original kilometers.
 The well-preserved original black interior, replete with three-spoke wood steering wheel, fine wood veneer dash trim, and classic white on black Veglia instruments, welcome the driver into a comfortable place of old-world craftsmanship and elegance.
 A black soft top complements the interior.
-Accompanying are a Ferrari Classiche certification, service receipts, and manuals.
+Accompanying are a Ferrari Classiche certification, service receipts, owner's manuals, and a complete tool set.

 The 71st car out of just 100 examples produced, this rare, powerful, well-preserved 330 GTS is ideally suited for the Ferrari enthusiast that enjoys spirited driving as well as FCA events.